The Mihir Chronicles

 As much as we desire a god like control over other species and our surroundings, we are able to fulfill this desire because human species come with curiosity and ability to communicate with language.

 No other species have we found thus far that cares deeply about why sky is blue or slowing down the decay of human organs so we can live longer.
 Our strong desire to learn about the world is what makes us super intelligent which has resulted in complex tooling and machinery.
 Our innate ability to search and explore is intrinsic because we know how babies operate.
 They are constantly experimenting, seeking, questioning and reasoning.
-As a parent I wonder how my kid picked things up which were never taught.
+I myself wonder how my kid picked things up which were never taught.
 This is human cognition at its finest.

 Now comes the machine.
 Can artificial intelligence go beyond their pre-programmed paradigm?
 Can they seek?
 Do they desire?
 Can they feel?
 Let's dig deeper.